 May we not be like the Laodiceans (Revelation 3:14-22), who departed from the Way of Zion and followed the Ways of Babylon for such a long time that they did not even realize how spiritually pitiful, poor, blind and naked they had become.
 The Lord Jesus stood outside the door of their church knocking to get back in!
 Tragically, the church was completely absent of his Presence and they did not even realize it, even as they carried on with all their “church” activities.
 May we never be drunk with “…the maddening wine of her [Babylon’s] adulteries” (Revelation 18:3) which distorts our sense of reality and God’s truth and influences us to do all sorts of wicked things we would never do if we were spiritually sober.

-My dear brothers and sisters, if any of you have wandered away into Babylon and are lost and confused by the myriad of foreign languages you hear in Christendom, then listen for the voice of your Good Shepherd who is calling out to you even now (John 10).
+If you have wandered away into Babylon and are lost and confused by the myriad of foreign languages you hear in Christendom, then listen for the one voice of your Good Shepherd who is calling out to you even now (John 10).
 Set the Word of God before you, for it is a lamp for your feet and a light for your path (Psalm 119:105, Psalm 19:7-11, Psalm 43:3-4).
 Heed the voice of the Holy Spirit, and he will guide you into the truth (John 16:13).
-(See “Return to The Good Shepherd” (John the Baptist Artworks Series 2)).

 Jesus stands distinctly apart and separate from Babylon, waiting to receive us and walk with us in all of the overwhelming beauty of his love and grace.
 Come, let us leave the confusion of Babylon and return wholeheartedly to the Lord and walk in the Way of Zion: intimacy with God through Jesus Christ our Lord.